52North/geocureTutorials/README.md

 # Tutorials for using geocure

-This tutorial has been developed within the [COLABIS](https://colabis.de/) project in order to lower the hurdle to use [goecure](https://github.com/52North/geocure) from [52°North](http://52north.org/).
+The tutorials have been developed within the [COLABIS](https://colabis.de/) project in order to lower the hurdle to use [goecure](https://github.com/52North/geocure) from [52°North](http://52north.org/).
-It gives an overview on the relevant standards and the related technology.
-In order to give the users a jump start, it uses exemplary scenarios to illustrate the different approaches.

-The tutorial is available on the 52°North GitHub Pages:
+The tutorials are available on the 52°North GitHub Pages:

 https://52north.github.io/geocureTutorials/